Ernest Obitre Gama: Minister of Internal Affairs

 Following the 1971 Ugandan coup d'état, Idi Amin called for Obitre Gama to return to Uganda immediately.
 Obitre Gama learned of the coup d'état in his home country through a BBC Radio broadcast.
 He was appointed to be Minister of Internal Affairs on 2 February, replacing the imprisoned and soon-to-be executed Basil Kiiza Bataringaya.
 He was the first soldier to be a member of the Cabinet of Uganda, a role he tried to turn down and a role he did not seek.
 Obitre Gama's most influential action as Minister of Internal Affairs was leading a mechanized battalion to restore order to Kampala in February 1972 following ethnic conflict within the city.

 Cracks quickly emerged between Obitre Gama and Idi Amin.
 Obitre Gama refused to promote Juma Butabika, the violent Idi Amin ally, to the role of Senior Superintendent of Police out of what Obitre Gama described as concerns for his violent behavior.
 In May 1972, Amin allegedly snubbed a hand shake from Obitre Gama at a conference at Serena Hotel, Kampala, saying "I don't want to see you.
 You want to overthrow me".
 The ever erratic Idi Amin actually followed this by appointing Obitre Gama to be Minister of Power, Transport, and Communication in June 1972, a role that he served concurrently with his role as Minister of Internal Affairs, although he was retired from both roles by Idi Amin "for the public interest".
 Charles Oboth Ofumbi replaced Obitre Gama as Minister of Internal Affairs.

 Interim Period

 Obitre Gama returned to his home in Olevu in Maracha Town following his retirement from Minister of Internal Affairs.
-In 1979, during the Uganda–Tanzania War, the Uganda People's Defence Force attempted to recall Obitre Gama back into the armed forces, but he declined.
+In 1979, during the Uganda–Tanzania War, the Uganda Army attempted to recall Obitre Gama back into the armed forces, but he declined.
 He did not flee into the Democratic Republic of the Congo nine kilometers from his home like many other former Idi Amin officials, rather he stayed when the Tanzania People's Defence Force came in and met with new Ugandan President Godfrey Binaisa who promised Obitre Gama safety and allegedly asked Obitre Gama to become Minister of Minerals, a position Obitre Gama declined.
 Obitre Gama kept a low profile during the second Apollo Milton Obote administration.